araghunathan99/MentalBiriyaniApp/replit.md

-# Drive Reels - Instagram-Like Mobile Media Feed
+# MentalBiriyani - A Curated Nostalgia Ride

 ## Overview

-Drive Reels is an Instagram Reels-inspired mobile web application that displays photos and videos from a local content folder in an immersive, swipeable feed.
+MentalBiriyani is "A curated nostalgia ride that is like biriyani for the mind! #DD40" - an Instagram Reels-inspired mobile web application that displays photos and videos from a local content folder in an immersive, swipeable feed.
 The app features a dark-first UI with gesture-driven interactions, allowing users to view media in both a full-screen Reels view and a grid library view.
 Users can like media items, with preferences stored locally, and share individual items via unique URLs.

 ## User Preferences